shaunlowis/rocketeering/flight_software/README.md

 To access the alternate pin functions you need to program the option byte accordingly.
 E.g. we use I2C on pins 16 & 17 which is their alternate function.

 Option byte is in EEPROM and should be programmed a minimal number of times.
 You can use STVP as per [this guide](https://documentation.help/STM8-FlashTool-STVP/Prog0122.htm).

+## Int type width only 2 bytes
+On 32 bit systems ints are typically 4 bytes (STM32) and also in 64-bit AIX and Linux applications.
+In SDCC it is only 2 bytes (same as AVR actually) as per section 1.1 of the [SDCC manual](docs/sdccman.pdf).
+Therefore code such as `uint32_t comparison = 1<<(length - 1);` does not work as expected for length>16.
+This is because the 1 defaults to an int, and trying to leftshift it more than 16 bits is outside its width.
+You must specify the 1 as a 32 bit int, e.g. `uint32_t comparison = (uint32_t)1<<(length - 1);`